abc123me/BetterForgeChat/README.md

 # BetterForgeChat
 A Forge based serverside chat mod to allow prefixes, suffixes and integration with LuckPerms and FTB-Essentials nicknames.

-### Early-Adopters disclaimer
+### Why does this exist?
-***This mod is still a WIP, however, if you are building a modded server on MC1.18.2 there unfortunately is no alternative available due to SpongeForge, Spigot, etc. not supporting MC1.18.2 - this mod only supports MC1.18.2 forge servers for this reason***
+If you are building a forge modded server on MC1.18.2 there unfortunately are no alternatives available due to SpongeForge not supporting MC1.18.2 - this mod only supports MC1.18.2 forge servers for this reason

+***This mod is still a WIP***

 ## Features
 ### LuckPerms integration